Advertise With Us for $220 per year

 Wilsons Promontory 22 kilometres from the main service town of Foster, is the southern most point of mainland Australia.
 Covering 50,000 hectares and surrounded by the rugged waters of Bass Strait it is doubtful if any area in Victoria could surpass the beauty and diversity of this natures wonderland.
 Accommodation is available at Tidal River.
 (Info Parks Victoria 13 19 63)

-To find out more about Prom Country simply click on towns shown below or use the map to plan your trip and accommodation.
+To find out more about Prom Country simply click on towns shown below.

 Inverloch - 144 kms south east of Melbourne